RedhawkSDR/assets/README.md

 # REDHAWK Assets

-This file contains information that pertains to all REDHAWK assets.
-For detailed information about an individual asset, see the README file in its sub-directory.
+This file contains information that pertains to the assets repository.
+For detailed information on an individual asset, consult the `README.md` file in its sub-directory.

-## Continuous Integration (CI)

-This repository contains the REDHAWK assets.
-The CI build is performed by the `.gitlab-ci.yml` file in the root directory.
-This file needs to be generated when assets are added to the repository or a new version of REDHAWK is created.

-To generate a new `.gitlab-ci.yml` file, run `generate_gitlab.py`.
-This script needs to be updated with release information (supported operating systems and version number).
-The file `gitlab-ci.yml.template` is used by `generate_gitlab.py` and contains information like the job and anchor descriptions.

 ## Branches and Tags

-All REDHAWK assets use the same branching and tagging policy.
-Upon release, the `master` branch is rebased with the specific commit released, and that commit is tagged with the asset version number.
+The assets repository follows the same branching and tagging policy as REDHAWK core-framework.
+Upon release, the `master` branch is rebased with the specific commit released, and tagged with the release number.
 For example, the commit released as version 1.0.0 is tagged with `1.0.0`.

-Development branches (i.e. `develop` or `develop-X.X`, where *X.X* is a REDHAWK version number) contain the latest unreleased development code for the specified version.
-If no version number is specified (i.e. `develop`), the branch contains the latest unreleased development code for the latest released version.
+The development branch for the latest released version is named `develop`.
+It contains the latest ureleased development code.
+Other development branches are named `develop-X.X`, where `X.X` is a REDHAWK version number.
+These contain the latest unreleased development code for the specified version.

 ## Copyright